MicrosoftDocs/dynamics365smb-docs/business-central/across-working-with-teams.md

 [!INCLUDE [prodshort](includes/2020rw_online_only.md)]

-[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams) is a Microsoft 365 product that let's you meet, chat, call and collaborate with people you work with. [!INCLUDE [prodshort](includes/prodshort.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prodshort](includes/prodshort.md)], so you can quickly share details across team members and respond faster to inquiries.
+[Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams) is a Microsoft 365 product that lets you meet, chat, call, and collaborate with people you work with. [!INCLUDE [prodshort](includes/prodshort.md)] offers an app that connects Microsoft Teams to your business data in [!INCLUDE [prodshort](includes/prodshort.md)], so you can quickly share details across team members and respond faster to inquiries.

 ## Overview

-The [!INCLUDE [prodshort](includes/prodshort.md)] app lets you do the following:
+The [!INCLUDE [prodshort](includes/prodshort.md)] app lets you:

 - Copy a link to any Business Central record and paste it into a Teams conversation to share with your coworkers.
 The link will expand that into a compact, interactive card that displays information about the record.
 - Once in the conversation, you and coworkers can view more details about the record, edit data, and take action - without leaving Teams.